Hashir789/db/README.md

 - Stores authentication and profile information

 #### 2. **Deeds**
-- Represents both default system deeds (owned by SYSTEM_USER_ID) and user-created custom deeds
+- Represents all deeds in the system (owned by users)
 - Self-referencing structure: `parent_deed_id` allows unlimited nesting
 - Categorized as Hasanaat or Saiyyiaat
 - Contains measure type and scale definitions
-- All deeds have `user_id NOT NULL` (uniform ownership model)
+- All deeds have `user_id NOT NULL` (owned by the creating user)

 #### 3. **Entries**
 - Daily logging records for deeds (parent or child)